banzaicloud/pipeline/README.md

 ### Vendoring

 Vendoring all dependencies is essential to have a **go get**-able package.
 Go vendoring in combination with Kubernetes is quiet tricky - we came up with a `solution` described in [dependency management guide](docs/deps.md).

+### API specification

+Pipeline us using OpenAPI 3.0 to specify the API, and it's compatible with all Swagger tooling.
+The get the specification please follow this [link](https://github.com/banzaicloud/pipeline-openapi).

 ### Create and scale your cluster